kyma-project/kyma-environment-broker/docs/user/03-10-service-description.md

 ## Preview Cluster Plan

-The preview plan allows to test integration with Lifecycle Manager.
-The preview plan skips steps which integrate KEB.
+The preview plan is designed for testing major changes in KEB's architecture.

 ### Provisioning Parameters